 Fact:

-To date, there have been 26 Mayors for the City of Hardin.
+To date, there have been 27 Mayors for the City of Hardin.
 The first Mayor was Thomas Mouat back in 1911.
-Mayor, Ron Adams, has served the most years as Mayor; 15 years as of December 2009.
+Mayor, Ron Adams, has served the most years as Mayor; 15 years.

 Fact: